 Sanjay Dutt stars in Bhoomi, a revenge drama by director Omung Kumar (Mary Kom, Sarbjit).
 A cameo by producer Aamir Khan might be enough to secure Secret Superstar‘s release in the States.

 Independence Day is Akshay Kumar’s holiday — or it was.
-He teams up with director Neeraj Pandey for a third time in Crack.
-Kumar and Pandey face stiff competition from director Imtiaz Ali’s The Ring, a romantic drama starring Anushka Sharma and Shah Rukh Khan.
+He and Bhumi Pednekar star in the social issue comedy Toilet, facing off against director Imtiaz Ali’s The Ring, a romantic drama starring Anushka Sharma and Shah Rukh Khan.

 September 1, 2017: Baadshaho